sharmisthasg/ASR_SRU/README.md

 # Automatic Speech Recognition for Regional Indian Languages

-## PROBLEM STATEMENT
+## ABSTRACT

+The aim of this project is to try out automatic speech recognition implementations using Hidden Markov Models (HMMs) for regional Indian languages.

 ## LITERATURE REVIEW

 ## DATASETS

 ### Tamil Digits

-The tamil digits dataset consists of audio files recorded in ‘.wav’ format.
-Each file contains the utterance of one tamil digit from 0-9.
+The Tamil digits dataset consists of audio files recorded in ‘.wav’ format.
+Each file contains the utterance of one Tamil digit from 0-9.
 The length of each file is approximately 1 second.
 A total of 230-250 samples are present with each digit having around 13-15 samples.
 The dataset can be accessed [here](https://drive.google.com/file/d/1S2JTQHnG5QLgcG8X3DIIopU5Z0oeglpM/view?usp=sharing).

 The digit-label-utterance mapping is given in the following table.